saecki/ts3musicbot-git/README.md

 # ts3musicbot
-A musicbot for Teamspeak which uses VLC to directly stream audio from YouTube to a Teamspeak Channel
+A musicbot for Teamspeak which uses VLC to directly stream audio from YouTube

 ## Command Line Interface (CLI)